dailikessushi/hello-world/README.md

 ## Greetings
 Hi there,

 This is Daisuke.
-I am a Japanese.
+I am a Nipponese.
 I am, if I may say so myself, a PC geek.
 But I am a newbie of Github.